 Check vents for blockages twice a year.
 If you have a gas dryer, a certified technician should inspect the gas line, exhaust and venting system.

 The kitchen is a focal point and high-traffic area in most homes.
-This room houses many appliances that require regular attention.
+This room also houses many appliances that require regular attention.

 Don’t overload your dishwasher.
 This means carefully arranging dishes and utensils to keep sharp objects pointed down and breakables from knocking together, chipping and breaking.
 Though dishwashers are meant to be convenient, consider hand-washing especially delicate pieces.